123jimin/ckp/README.md

 ## Notes

-Implementations of `SortedList` and `SortedDict` are based on `sortedcontainers` (<https://github.com/grantjenks/python-sortedcontainers>), which is originally under Apache License, version 2.0 (<http://www.apache.org/licenses/LICENSE-2.0>).

 Using CKP for purposes other than competitive programming is not recommended.
-This library is (and *must* be) written in pure Python, which is a huge restriction on performance.
+This library is written in pure Python, which is a huge restriction on performance.

-If your application doesn't require you to write code in pure Python, then *please* implement your own C extensions, use another library, or use another language.
+If your application doesn't require you to write code in pure Python, then *please* use another library, implement your own C extension, or use another language.

+### License

+`ckp.data_structure.sorted_containers` is based on `sortedcontainers` (<https://github.com/grantjenks/python-sortedcontainers>), which is originally licensed under Apache License, version 2.0 (<http://www.apache.org/licenses/LICENSE-2.0>).

+`ckp.geometry.delaunay` is loosely based on <https://github.com/mkirc/delaunay>, which is originally licensed under the MIT License.

 ## To-Do List